top of page

 Nebulizer and Saline For Babies and Children

 Nebulizing is something that is best left for scheduled medications prescribed by your doctor, but I definitely think that each family needs to invest in a good nebulizer.
 If your little one has a bit of a tight chest, though, starting to nebulize while you wait for your doctor's appointment could help.
-Never nebulize with medications not prescribed for your baby as these may be unsafe, rather stick to sterile saline until something is prescribed.
+Never nebulize with medications not prescribed for your baby, as these may be unsafe; rather, stick to sterile saline until something is prescribed.

 Handheld Ultrasonic Nebulizer